Nathan-Amiri/Exotis/README.md

 The GameManager class handles lobby connection code.

-The in-game logic is handled primarily by three classes: DelegationCore, RelayCore, and ExecutionCore.

-These classes can only impact each other in one direction: DelegationCore > RelayCore > ExecutionCore.
+The in-game logic is handled primarily by three classes, which can only impact each other in one direction: DelegationCore > RelayCore > ExecutionCore.

 DelegationCore prompts the player to delegate (choose) an action, handling all relevant ui logic.
 It then places that action's data into a packet, sending it to RelayCore.